The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 In a measurement of the observable in the left-hand side of the \eqref{eq:idempot_2}, due to the zero-product property, that holds for measures, the only possible outcomes for $I$ are $0$ or $1$.
 The observable $I$ is therefore a projector.

 We can now demonstrate that if $I$ is a projector, $1-I$ is also a projector.
 In fact, it results:

-The projector $1-I$ will be called \emph{complementary} of $I$.
+The projector $1-I$ is the \emph{complementary} projector to $I$.
 It is worth noting that if $I$ is not constant, its complementary too isn't, besides, by virtue of \eqref{eq:idempot_2}, the product of $I$ and its complementary is null even if no one of the factors is.
 This demonstrates that, in the ring of observables, in general the zero-product property is not valid.

 Let's now demonstrate that the product of two compatible projectors, $I_{1}$ and $I_{2}$, is also a projector.
 In fact it results:

 Note that the result is true if and only if the commutative and the associative properties of the product both hold.
 It is immediate to verify that \emph{the product of two compatible projectors is always less or equal to both of them}.
 Besides, the following property holds: